Beaugency, Loire Valley: tourism & sightseeing

 A second Battle of Beaugency took place during the Prussian invasion of France in 1870, when much of the French army was defeated near the town.

-The colourful history of Beaugency means there are several interesting historical monuments to be seen and various other places of interest
+France This Way comment: the long history of Beaugency means there are several interesting historical monuments to be seen as well as various other places of interest and is a very pleasant town to explore.

 Start your visit with a stroll along the river front near the long bridge (it has 26 stone arches) to the east of the town centre.
 Although it is in the same position as the original 14th century bridge, it has been rebuilt and modified several times over the course of the centuries.
 Originally the wealth of Beaugency developed around the bridge, because the town charged a toll to those who crossed the river here, overseen by the Caesar Tower.